 Share them with on the Instagram of Yvoire with the hashtags #jardin5sens and #yvoire.

 Meet the gardeners

 During your visit, you’ll be able to meet and ask questions to the gardeners.
-They take care of the labyrinth every day and they will also advise you and inform you while sharing their joy and their savoir-faire in botany.
+They take care of the Garden every day and they will also advise you and inform you while sharing their joy and their savoir-faire in botany.